-LegalCORPS, part of the Minnesota Bar Association, provides referrals to Minnesota attorneys and provides pro bono services to small businesses, private nonprofit organizations, and low-income innovators.
+LegalCORPS, part of the Minnesota Bar Association, provides referrals to Minnesota attorneys and provides pro bono services to small businesses, private nonprofit organizations, and lowincome innovators.
 For more information contact Legal Corps at 612-206-0780.

-The Mitchell Hamline School of Law offers their Legal Practice Center, Business Law Clinic and Intellectual Property Law Clinic in which students assist with drafting contracts for nonprofit groups; filing patent applications; and forming business entities for new small enterprises.
-For information call 651-227-9171 or 888-962-5529.
+The Mitchell Hamline School of Law offers their Legal Practice Center in which students assist with drafting contracts for nonprofit groups; filing patent applications; and forming business entities for new small enterprises.